Professional Widow

-"Professional Widow" is a song by the American singer-songwriter Tori Amos, released on her third album, Boys for Pele (1996).
+"Professional Widow" is a song by the American singer-songwriter and pianist Tori Amos, released on her third album, Boys for Pele (1996).
 It is a harpsichord-driven rock song with lyrics rumored to have been inspired by the American songwriter Courtney Love.

 "Professional Widow" was released as the album's third single on July 2, 1996, by Atlantic and EastWest, with remixes by the house producers Armand van Helden and MK.
-It reached number one on the US Billboard Hot Dance Music/Club Play chart.
+It reached number one on the US Billboard Dance Club Play chart.
 In Italy, the original version peaked at number two in October 1996.
 An edited version of the Armand's Star Trunk Funkin' Mix of "Professional Widow" was released as a double A-side single with "Hey Jupiter" in Europe and Australia.

 On December 30, 1996, van Helden's remix was released as a single in the UK as "Professional Widow (It's Got to Be Big)".
 It topped the UK singles chart in January 1997 and reached the top 20 in Finland, Iceland, Ireland and Norway.
 In 2022, Rolling Stone named the remix the 109th-greatest dance song.

 Lyrics

-"Professional Widow" is rumored to be about the American songwriter Courtney Love, the widow of the Nirvana songwriter Kurt Cobain.
+"Professional Widow" was rumored to be a diss track about the American songwriter Courtney Love, the widow of the Nirvana songwriter Kurt Cobain.
 Love said she had never determined if she was the "professional widow" of the title.
 In 1996, Amos said she had never met Love and that the song was about her own experience and "the part of myself that's Lady Macbeth".
 In a 2003 television interview, when the host said the song was inspired by Love, Amos interrupted with "allegedly" and smiled.

+In 2026, Amos said "Professional Widow" was about her complicated relationship with her father, a Methodist priest, who was also her first manager.
+Amos referenced Love in her song "Shush" from the 2026 album In Times of Dragons.